DohaMustafa/Nutrition-System/README.md

 # Nutrition-System

-A c++ platform that generates a nutrition plan for users based on their personal and health information The platform consists of two software applications
+A client-server program that generates a nutrition plan for users based on their personal and health information The platform consists of two software applications

 ---